Universal's Halloween Horror Nights

-Universal's Halloween Horror Nights (originally Universal Studios Fright Nights in 1991) is an annual Halloween-themed event at Universal Studios theme parks in Orlando, Hollywood, Japan and Singapore.
-The event was originally named Universal Studios Fright Nights in 1991 and began as a 3-night event at Universal Studios Florida.
-The following year, it re-branded as Halloween Horror Nights, advertised as the "second annual event".
-Since then, it evolved into a scare-a-thon event filled with themed haunted houses and scare zones, over the course of select nights from early September until late October/early November.
+Universal's Halloween Horror Nights is an annual Halloween-themed event at Universal Studios theme parks in Orlando, Hollywood, Japan and Singapore.
+The longest-running and most successful iteration of the event, in Orlando, Florida, began as Universal Studios Fright Nights in 1991 as a 3-night event at Universal Studios Florida.
+The following year, it was re-branded as Halloween Horror Nights, advertised as the "second annual event".
+Since then, it has evolved into a scare-a-thon event filled with themed haunted houses, scare zones and shows that runs over the course of select nights from late August/early September until late October/early November, inspiring offshoots at other Universal Studios locations across the globe.

-The event was held at Universal Studios Florida from 1991 until 2001, when Halloween Horror Nights moved to Universal's Islands of Adventure in 2002.
-In 2004, a dual-park format was tested, which opened parts of both parks.
-Since returning to Universal Studios Florida in 2006, the event has been held yearly, with the exception of 2020, when it was canceled due to the COVID-19 pandemic, making it the first year that Halloween Horror Nights was not held since its inception.
+The Orlando event was held at Universal Studios Florida from 1991 until 2001, after which Halloween Horror Nights moved to neighboring Universal Islands of Adventure for 2002 and 2003.
+In 2004, a dual-park format was tested, which opened parts of both parks, before returning exclusively to Islands of Adventure in 2005.
+Making its return to Universal Studios Florida in 2006, the event has been held yearly with the exception of 2020, when it was canceled due to the COVID-19 pandemic, making it the first year that Orlando's Halloween Horror Nights was not held since its inception.
 The event later resumed with its 30th year in 2021.